yuzisun/ai-gateway/CONTRIBUTING.md

 * `make`
 * `docker`

 which we assume you already have installed on your machine.
+Also, on macOS, you would need to install `brew install ca-certificates` to run some integration tests.

-Assuming you have already cloned the repository on a local machine either MacOS or some Linux distribution, the only make targets you would need to run are listed via
+Assuming you have already cloned the repository on a local machine either macOS or some Linux distribution, the only make targets you would need to run are listed via

 ```